leslieyip02/checkout/scanner/README.md

 This module is responsible for scanning barcodes.
 It is also hooked up to buttons which can be used to toggle between screens.

+### Overview

+This module reads input from the barcode scanner, and communicates with the screen module through a `SoftwareSerial`.

 ### Hardware

 - Arduino UNO